Earlier in the year we refreshed our Social Value Policy.

 Responsible procurement is good procurement.

-The Council has six responsible procurement workstreams.
+The Council has seven responsible procurement workstreams.
 These can be found in detail in our Responsible Procurement Policy.
-Information and guidance on these individual workstreams can be found below:

 Cornwall Council feed in to European and International Networks as active members of: